CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-06-10-gyl-classification.md

 In the paper, face detection is performed using HOG and Linear SVM on all images in the dataset.
 But that face detector was unable to detect faces in some of the images.

-I used a [Multi-task CNN](https://github.com/ipazc/mtcnn) face detector that successfully detected faces in all images.
+I used a Multi-task CNN[^3] face detector that successfully detected faces in all images.

 ## Data augmentation

 The augmentation method increases the number of images in the dataset while making it more difficult for the network to learn, because none of the images are completely standard.
-With OpenCV I implemented all variants from the [paper](https://lib.jucs.org/article/104490/):
+With OpenCV I implemented all variants from the paper[^1]:
 - image rotation for a value between -50◦ and 30◦
 - adding Gaussian noise to an image
 - horizontal image mirroring